Sofitch/django-proj/notes.md

 ## Styling the blog

 The style changes notes are commented directly on the **styles** CSS file.
 To style the page, we used the inspect feature of the browser so that we can see the changes as we do them.
 Note: shift+F5 to hard refresh a page for the css files to take action.

+## Auto-generate slug

+To do this, we will use javascript.

+1. We create a **slugify.js** file in the **assets** folder.

+2. We link the **article_create** HTML template to the script.

+3. In the js file, we start by grabbing the 2 fields we need: slug and title.

+4. We want to detect whenever a user types on the title field.
+We do that by adding an EventListener to the title field.
+When that happens, we add a callback function that will set the slug value to the result of slugifying the title value.
+This function is further explained in the **slugify.js** file.